sjson421/CS5010-A7/README.md

-# Assignment 7
+# Assignment 7 & 8

 **How to use:**

-Run Driver.java.
-Images to modify by blurring, etc. are pre-loaded from the res folder.
-Input the width and height of generated images as necessary upon running Driver.java.
+Run Driver.java or the given JAR file.
+Images to modify by blurring, etc. are pre-loaded from the res folder, called landscape.jpg and typical.jpg.
+Input is from input.txt commands.

+In order to perform multiple modification operations on the same image, simply call the modification operations one after another after loading the image you want to modify.
+In order to modify a generated image, the image must be generated first then loaded in.

+**Input Format:**

+* load <file name in res folder>.
+Loads in the image for modification.
+* save <file name in res folder>.
+Saves the current image that has been either modified or generated.
+* blur
+* sharpen
+* greyscale
+* sepia
+* dither
+* mosaic <number of seeds>
+* horizontalrainbow <width of image> <height of individual stripe>
+* verticalrainbow <width of individual stripe> <height of image>
+* checkerboard <width of individual square>
+* flag <name of country> <width of flag>
+  * france
+  * greece
+  * switzerland

 **Parts of the program that are complete:**